+In December 2020, Mr. Young was granted a performance-based RSA in connection with his promotion to President.
 The performance-based RSA granted to Mr. Young is subject to service-based and market-based vesting conditions and may become eligible to vest over an approximately three-year performance period beginning January 1, 2021.
-The target number of shares subject to the performance-based RSA are divided into three equal tranches, and the shares subject to a tranche may become eligible to vest based on the achievement of stock price goals measured over a consecutive thirty-day trading period during a twelve-month measurement period that begins one month following the one-year anniversary of the grant date of the performance-based RSA (or in the case of the first measurement period, one month following the grant date) and ends one month following the next anniversary of the grant date, as follows:
+The target number of shares subject to the performance-based RSA are divided into three equal tranches, and the shares subject to a tranche may become eligible to vest based on the achievement of stock price targets measured over a consecutive thirty-day trading period during a twelve-month measurement period that begins one month following the one-year anniversary of the grant date of the performance-based RSA (or in the case of the first measurement period, one month following the grant date) and ends one month following the next anniversary of the grant date, as indicated in the tables below.